Finally, a restaurant we can all agree on.

 Another must order and another example of why Upland is such a good restaurant.
 Ever had puffed farro and black trumpet mushrooms in your steak tartare?
 Didn’t think so.
 Get ready to not want it any other way.

-The menu tells me that something called Yuzu Kosho, a Japanese citrus and chili paste, are what makes these big meaty duck wings so enjoyable to eat.
-But my brain tell me its the fact that I’m eating with my hands like a caveman in an upscale restaurant.
+The menu tells me that something called yuzu kosho, a Japanese citrus and chili paste, is what makes these big, meaty duck wings so enjoyable to eat.
+But my brain tells me it's the fact that I’m eating with my hands like a caveman in an upscale restaurant.
 Either way, these things are incredible.

 Estrella is a big, star-shaped noodle, and here it sits in a bowl with chicken liver, sherry, rosemary, and sage.
 It’s about as savory thing as you could possibly eat, and it’s really good.
 It’s just not as good as the bucatini cacio e pepe.

 Good lord.
 This is a cacio e pepe that will ruin you for all other cacio e pepes.
 It’s cheesy, it’s peppery, and it’s so silky smooth you’ll want to unhinge your jaw and shimmy the entire bowl down your throat.
 Get it.